qsheltier/sactilgis/README.md

 #### The `fixes` section

-If you live a country that does not have US-ASCII-compatible national language, you may encounter problems with those pesky accented or otherwise multi-byted characters.
+If you live a country that does not have a US-ASCII-compatible national language, you may encounter problems with those pesky accented or otherwise multi-byted characters.
 This section allows you to replace messages that have not been converted correctly.

 revision
 : The revision to fix.